radiantearth/ml4gd/06142018-washington-dc/w3-data-spec/draft_nodes.md

 - Or have a trained item point at a particular image.

-Drew: 	For this task we won't be doing object dection - won't have polygon pointing back at image.
+Drew: 	For this task we won't be doing object detection - won't have polygon pointing back at image.

 Rob: 	Lablemaker - the mask is derived from vector.